Black Stork Nest 2 2025

 In the archive could be observed that on 11 May at 09:43 another fierce fight happened at the nest, between the male and the intruder.
 The chicks were trampled.

-- 2 chicks died and were removed from the nest and dropped in the forest by a BS.
+- 2 chicks died and were afterwards removed from the nest and dropped into the forest by the intruder.

 - 2 other chicks are apparently OK, as far as we can tell.